Frequently Asked Questions

 It is very important to realize that admission to the West Virginia University School of Dentistry is based on a number of factors.
-Admission is not based solely on the Overall GPA or the Science GPA.
-It is not based solely on the Dental Admission Test (DAT).
-Even though, these three areas are very important and weigh heavily in the decisions of the Admissions Committee, there are several additional factors that come into consideration when the candidates are evaluated before final decisions on admittance are made, including:
+Admission is not based solely on the Overall GPA, Science GPA or the Dental Admission Test (DAT).
+Even though these three areas are very important and weigh heavily in the decisions of the Admissions Committee, there are several additional factors that come into consideration when the candidates are evaluated before final decisions on admittance are made, including:

 - The candidate's interview with two or more members of the Admissions Committee.

-- The recommendations that the Admissions Committee receives on behalf of the applicant.
+- The recommendation letters that the Admissions Committee receives on behalf of the applicant.
 (Details of this procedure are covered previously).